Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 - Trial Separation: It serves as a trial period to see if separation leads to reconciliation or if divorce is the more appropriate path.

-A couple who is working on their marriage can create a separation agreement that includes all the details of their separation.
+A couple working on their marriage can create a legal separation agreement that includes all the details of their separation.

 A separation agreement can include details such as: